Disney's High School Musical JR.

 Bryan Louiselle

 The billing to you must be in the form specified above, including the words "Production of" below your billing, which shall be visually contiguous with the title, all so that the audience is informed that you are the producer.
 Your billing shall be no less than 50% of the size of the logo or artwork title, as measured by the proportion of the average size of your name to the largest letter in the logo or artwork title.
-In no event may you duplicate the tour logo or title nor the logo and title from the Disney Channel original movie "High School Musical."
+The name "Disney's" shall be in plain type font, shall be no more than 33% of the title, as measured by the proportion of the size of the "D" in "Disney" to the size of the largest letters in the title, and in no event may you duplicate the tour logo or title nor the logo and title from the Disney Channel original movie "High School Musical."

 Video Warning